35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 Council notes that the 75% of Right to Buy receipts transferred to Treasury can be reduced by 35% of admin costs of buy-back, if it is negotiated rather than secured by CPO.

+Mar 2010	The NDC Board and the Steering Group are wound-up and a freshly constituted New Aylesbury Trust replaces all three bodies.
+Trustees include residents and councillors.
+It will focus on all housing related matters, non-housing services (health, education, community safety) and seek additional funding for these activities.
+(013e).

+June/July 2010	The Council PFI bid is changed after a reduction in available funding, following a government spending review.
+This is because of a  reduction in available HCA funding (following a government spending review),  and following a review of financing and risks, a clarification of the project timescales, consideration of the PFI’s financial/technical requirements and delays in the HCA procurement process.

+The Council considered that the assumed cross subsidy of £20m, underwritten by the council, is unlikely to be achieved, because of the decline in the property market.
+The HCA time limits would also require the PFI scheme to begin before the end of 2014.

+These risks could leave the Council with a deficit on the remaining Phase 1 sites.
+This, combined with the costs of leaseholder buybacks for Phases 2 and 3, would make the programme unaffordable.

+These issues have delayed the marketing and delivery of the Phase 1 sites, which are needed to decant existing residents displaced from Phases 2 & 3.
+Also, the Council is advised that only 200 homes per annum should be put onto the open market.
+The convergence of Phase 1 with Phases 2 and 3 would mean that these numbers are greatly exceeded, with a consequent likely loss of developer interest in the scheme.

+The estimated acquisition and demolition costs for the sites of the original bid is £45.73m and of the revised bid is £37.10m.
+The cost of leaseholder buy-backs is £23.50m for the original bid and £12.50m for the revised bid.
+Estimated demolition costs remain  £11.20m.
+Estimated maintenance costs increase from £11.03m to £13.40m.

+The size of the bid is reduced.
+Phase 2 (Sites 4a, 4b, 5) and Site 6 are removed, while Sites 1b and 1c are added.
+The PFI bid is now for Sites 1b, 1c, 8 and 9.
+The changes reduce the number of current homes within the PFI-funded sites from 1087 dwellings to 875.The changes should secure funding of £181m for 360 new social homes (‘will deliver a minimum of 360 new homes funded under the PFI …\[and] can be contained within the HCA’s £181m affordability envelope’).
+(NB An average cost of £502.7k per unit).

+The changes remove Sites 1b and 1c from the procurement process that depends on HCA funding.
+Alternative funding will have to be found for Phase 2 and Site 6.

+The rehousing of Sites 8 and 9 comes forward from 2016 to 2012.
+Sites 8 and 9 consist of Taplow (215 dwellings), Northchurch (82 dwellings) and East St (12 dwellings) – totalling 309 dwellings.
+Alternative premises will also have to be found for the Taplow Neighbourhood Office, the Medical Centre, the Heath Centre and the Pharmacy on these sites.

+The changes reduce the total housing funded from 1094 units to 943.
+The sites for the original bid had 1087 dwellings and for the revised bid 875.

+A saving of £3.07m on maintenance costs, with the loss of council homes, would be reduced to £70k under the revised PFI bid.

+The Council’s Housing Investment Programme (HIP) will meet £28m costs not funded by the PFI - leasehold buy-backs (£12.5m); demolition £11.2m); CPO enquiry costs (£333K); procurement costs (£4m).

+A Council report shows that the original bid would have led to a reduction of 509 social rented homes for the funded sites (from 919 to 410 dwellings).
+The revised bid would have a loss of 425 social rented dwellings (from 785 to 360 dwellings).
+The proposed intermediate housing was reduced from 136 to 131 dwellings and the proposed free-market housing was reduced from 548 to 452 homes.

+The PFI funding is for the social rented housing, to be completed by 2019.
+The affordable intermediate and free market housing will be funded by the developer, in a timescale determined by the market, likely to be 2014-2020.

+There will be a likely cost of around £1.25m each year to 2014/15, for essential repairs, securing vacated dwellings, rehousing support and site security.
+Homeloss and disturbance payments related to the PFI will be around £3.4m.
+These costs will be met from the HRA and existing budgets.
+(NB totals £9.65m).

+The HRA will also make a contribution of £171,000 per annum (April 2010 prices) to the unitary charge, for the 30 years of the contract, not starting  before 2016.

+The infrastructure of the PFI sites will be funded by a combination of charges levied on developer, via the PFI credits and via other sources that have yet to be identified.

+A financial assessment indicates a deficit of £4.7m in the PFI option for which there are no funds.
+This may be reduced by improved market factors eg higher sales prices for free-market homes.
+Otherwise the deficit will need to be met by the Council or external funding sources.

+The Council would own the PFI funded homes, but they would be designed, built, managed and maintained by a developer, under a 30-year contract.
+The council would pay a ‘unitary charge’ to cover the supplier’s costs.
+This charge   will be funded from PFI credits, HRA management and maintenance allowances, and revenue contributions from council resources.
+After 30 years the Council can either manage the social units itself, or appoint new housing management or reappoint the existing housing management.

+The Council chooses a so-called HRA PFI over a non-HRA PFI option.
+A non-HRA PFI could be cheaper (because homeownership is retained by the developer) and it could provide 35 more social rented homes.
+However, the Council chooses a HRA PFI because of its policy of building more council homes and because of a risk to its general fund, which would have to be used, instead of the HRA, to meet all costs.
+Under the HRA PFI social rented homes would be let as council homes, with target rents achieved over four years.
+Under a non-HRA PFI the social rented homes would most likely be let by a housing association, with target rents set immediately.
+(NB Target rents are a higher social rent, designed to bring council rents and housing association rents into line).
+(013f, 014)